Recovery Reductions, Conjectures, and Barriers: Introduction

-Our recovery algorithm is, in one sense, optimal for non-adaptive algorithms.
-As stated previously, if we were to improve the probability that the procedure works over the choice of random corruptions to $1$, then even a randomized polynomial-time algorithm would imply that $\PH$ collapses to the third level due to the work of \cite{Feigenbaum1993} and \cite{Bogdanov2006}.
 If we were to raise the fraction of corruptions to $0.5$, then this would imply the inclusion of $\NP$ in $\BPP$ since we would be able to simulate the queries to the truth table $\mathtt{T}^{\prime}_{\SAT}$ using truly random bits.
+That is, the truth table received is as good as receiving an almost uniformly random string of that length.
 We are unable to increase the corruption fraction to $0.5 - 2^{-\poly(n)}$ since $2^{-\poly(n)}$-fraction advantages in correctness, cannot generally be exploited in polynomial time.
 Moreover, our recovery algorithm is fully deterministic rather than randomized.